1 March 2025 Cheryl

 ABC Nightlife: The enduring legacy of Jane Austen

 Jane Austen’s brilliant satire of the morals and manners of 18th century England has withstood the test of time, with books such as Pride and Prejudice and Emma providing inspiration for an endless stream of bonnet dramas and modern interpretations.
-Susannah Fullerton from the Jane Austen Society of Australia, and Margot Riley from the State Library of New South Wales talk fans, flirting, manners and majesty with Sarah Macdonald.
+I enjoyed a conversation with Margot Riley from the State Library of New South Wales to talk fans, flirting, manners and majesty with Sarah Macdonald from ABC’s nightlife.

 ABC Nightlife: The enduring legacy of Jane Austen